-A sea of pink flowers line up on two sides of main drag.
-Driving through the streets adored with cherry trees make me feel like going to a carnival with all the flower fairies standing along side to greet us.
+A sea of pink flowers line up on two sides of the main drag.
+Driving through the streets adorned with cherry trees make me feel like going to a carnival with all the flower fairies standing alongside to greet us.
 Happy Day!
-Happy Journey! are what I heard in my mind.
+Happy Journey! is what I heard in my mind.
 I almost want to think that Cheers has something to do with Cherry.

-Many cherry trees but they are not accessible for photos.
+Many cherry trees are not accessible for photos.
 There is almost no chance to take pictures standing in the middle of the streets.
-Regardless how early it is, there are always ongoing traffic.
-Friends have been taking some amazing photos at capital mall in Salem where cherry blossoms are now dominating.
+Regardless of how early it is, there is always ongoing traffic.
+Friends have been taking some amazing photos at the capital mall in Salem where cherry blossoms are now dominating.
 My heart is leaping.
 I want to be there.

 In order to get some decent shots, I have to be there immediately after sunrise.
-Had an early start at 5:15am on Sunday, I got on freeway at 6:00 and headed north.
+Had an early start at 5:15am on Sunday, I got on the freeway at 6:00 and headed north.
 It was still dark.
-I reminded myself that I need to give myself an undivided attention while driving, but it was so hard not to look around.
-Sun was hidden below the horizon; hazy mountain range half awake; shaded trees just began to yawn.
-The only sober one, morning fog, was moving across the green field, ponds and creeks.
-I could not shot anything, but that layers of color palette made my mind wander.
-I yelled out to myself, keep going and stay focus on my planned destination.
+I reminded myself that I need to give myself undivided attention while driving, but it was so hard not to look around.
+Sun was hidden below the horizon; the hazy mountain range was half-awake; shaded trees just began to yawn.
+The only sober one, morning fog, was moving across the green field, ponds, and creeks.
+I could not shoot anything, but the layers of color palette made my mind wander.
+I yelled out to myself, keep going and stay focused on my planned destination.

 At this point, I even like the little streak of white jet trail in the sky.
 ‘What’s in your mind?’
 I say everything and anything.
-I bent my knee down on wet and muddy ground and had little fun with my wide angle lens.
-I love wide angle effect, but I have not used this lens much.
+I bent my knee down on the wet and muddy ground and had little fun with my wide-angle lens.
+I love the wide-angle effect, but I have not used this lens much.
 One of these days, I will force myself to carry only this lens for a shot and see what happens.

-When option comes down to zero, I bet we will figure out something else.
-When option is down to one, I bet I would cherish it and master it.
+When the option comes down to zero, I bet we will figure out something else.
+When the option is down to one, I bet I would cherish it and master it.

 My mind was on Japan and whenever I walked by this fountain, I thought about Japan.
-I cannot explain exactly why, but the color and structure of the sculpture reminds me of Japanese culture, very structured, clean-cut, and spiritually powerful.
-I did not like to take waterfall with that creamy effect, but lately I changed my mind.
+I cannot explain exactly why, but the color and structure of the sculpture remind me of Japanese culture, very structured, clean-cut, and spiritually powerful.
+I did not like to take waterfall with that creamy effect, but lately, I changed my mind.
 If the waterfall does not look creamy and white, the clear drops cannot transmit energy and power.
-At this stage of my life, I have a strong principal established since long and yet, I am open to new concept and idea.
+At this stage of my life, I have a strong principle established for a long time, and yet, I am open to new concepts and ideas.

-Fine water blind on the right comes in streamlined into the pool, calm and peaceful.
-When the output narrows down to couple spouts, water stream becomes powerful.
+The fine water blind on the right comes in streamlined into the pool, calm and peaceful.
+When the output narrows down to a couple of spouts, the water stream becomes powerful.
 A contrast between gentle and forceful, a bit of Asian philosophy being soft and tough at the same time.

-A morning was well spent.
+The morning was well spent.
 My contentment is that I actually made the trip in spite of distance and being deprived of some sleep time.
-I strolled out of the path with satisfaction and smile.
-My heart was light and ready to take on next project.
+I strolled out of the path with satisfaction and a smile.
+My heart was light and ready to take on the next project.
 To dream another dream…..